 - What can we learn from John's imprisonment?

-- What would lead John to have doubts about the reality of Jesus as the Messiah and what can we learn from this?
+- What would lead John to have doubts about the identity of Jesus as the Messiah and what can we learn from this?

 - Summarize the interaction Jesus had with the Samaritan woman from John 4:4-42 and answer the following questions: